 - Approve an appropriate executive compensation for the EDTF Staff as needed, including developing an annual budget

-- Approve the EDTF Operational Manual detailing project submission procedures, formats, report submissions…etc
+- Approve the EDTF Operational Manual including project submission procedures, formats, report submissions, etc.

-- Review and approve project funding requests of Implementing Organizations
+- Review and approve project funding requests from Implementing Organizations

 - Establish appropriate Board Committees that will assist the Board to function smoothly and ensure proper accountability